-- 1. Media Stories The FIO will communicate with print, radio, and television outlets through press releases and interviews.
-When necessary, the FIO will facilitate special media projects (books, documentaries, etc.) by guiding research, scheduling interviews with park staff, and coordinating filming schedules. - 2.
+1. Media Stories - Park staff will communicate with print, radio, and television outlets through press releases and interviews.
+When necessary, Interpretation and Fire staff will facilitate special media projects (books, documentaries, etc.) by

+- guiding research, scheduling interviews with park staff, and coordinating filming schedules. - 2.
 Printed Handouts The Park will include fire information in regular park publications (like the park newspaper). - 3.
 Visitor Center Exhibits, Waysides, and Bulletin Boards The park will maintain and update the interpretive information in visitor centers and wayside exhibits on fire and fuels management.
-The FIO will maintain permanent and non-permanent bulletin boards both inside and outside the park. - 4.
-Webpage The park has developed a fire and fuels management webpage that is linked to the main park webpage, with current fire activity GIS maps, interpretive information, and photos.

-- 5. Scientific Papers Park researchers will publish papers in scientific journals and/or periodicals regarding new information from the park's fire and fuels management program. - 6.
-Updates The FIO will use email, web, fax, and bulletin boards to provide specific fire updates.
+Interpretation Division will maintain permanent and non-permanent bulletin boards both inside and outside the park. - 4.
+Webpage The park has developed a fire and fuels management webpage that is linked to the main park webpage, with current fire activity GIS maps, interpretive information, and photos. - 5.
+Scientific Papers Park researchers will publish papers in scientific journals and/or periodicals regarding new information from the park's fire and fuels management program. - 6.
+Updates Interpretation Division will use email, web, fax, and bulletin boards to provide specific fire updates.
 In general, updates will appear as needed (perhaps biweekly during fire season) but during fire operations they will be released more often.